-2013 Cdn Open in Calgary / PDMs & CDMs for Sepak Takraw / New Rules / 2012 Cdn Open Results / Condolences / Message to Schools / Sask.
+2014 Cdn Open in Regina / PDMs & CDMs for Sepak Takraw / New Rules / 2012 Cdn Open Results / Condolences / Message to Schools / Sask.
 Schools-Clubs / Programs & Equipment

 WELCOME to the official website of the Sepak Takraw Association of Canada (STAC)!
 Sepak Takraw is best described as KICK VOLLEYBALL or SOCCER VOLLEYBALL.
 Enjoy Sepak Takraw equipment, resources, training, coaching, officials, DVD, videos, books, articles, news, pictures, and networking information found and updated here.
 Come back often!
 "Like" our new Takraw Canada (STAC) Face Book Page for a chance to WIN Sepak Takraw Products!

 STAC is pleased to announce that the 2013 Canadian Open Sepak Takraw Championships will be hosted in Calgary, AB, August 17 & 18, in the Calgary Volleydome.
+A BIG WELCOME TO TEAM COLOMBIA, SOME OF WHOM ALREADY ARRIVED IN CALGARY TODAY!
 CLICK HERE for details, registration forms, and sponsorship & volunteer opportunities.

 UPDATED 'PARTICIPANT DEVELOPMENT MODEL' (PDM) / NEW 'COACH PARTICIPANT MODEL' (CDM):